updated

 “Bunnings demonstrated the strength of its offer, with higher sales across all product categories, operating regions and in both consumer and commercial segments.”

-Kmart improved its revenue growth 3.3 per cent to bring in $6.3b while Wesfarmers’ shift into health — which includes Australian Pharmaceuticals Industries, The Silk Group and the Priceline and Soul Pattinson pharmacies — is paying dividend, with revenue up 8.4 per cent to $3.3b.
+Wesfarmers’ shift into health — which includes Australian Pharmaceuticals Industries, The Silk Group and the Priceline and Soul Pattinson pharmacies — is paying dividends, with revenue up 8.4 per cent in the first half to $3.3b.

 Comments